 The Migration Act 1958 and its associated Regulations govern Agents’ registration requirements and Code of Conduct, while the profession itself is regulated by the Office of the Migration Agents Registration Authority (OMARA).

 Under the Migration Act 1958, anyone who uses, or purports to use, knowledge of, or experience in migration procedures to provide advice or assistance must be a registered as a migration agent, unless exempt under the Act.

-To find out more about the process of becoming an agent, the requirements or the Graduate Certificate in Australian Migration Law and Practice, we recommend you visit https://www.mara.gov.au/becoming-an-agent/
+To find out more about the process of becoming an agent, the registration requirements and the knowledge requirements we recommend you visit Office of the MARA Website

 Studying migration law and practice to become an RMA

 Please note that the MIA does not run the Australian Migration Law & Practice Graduate Diploma Course.

 Universities may have slightly different names for the graduate diploma course.

 Check directly with the universities for details such as the cost of the course and enrolment procedures.